About the scholarship

 Required submission materials

-- One-page statement reflecting on their choice to pursue cartography as a career and how they plan to apply their cartographic education post-graduation.
+- One-page statement reflecting on their choice to incorporate cartography in their career and how they plan to apply their cartographic education post-graduation.

 - A letter from the student’s academic adviser or professor most knowledgeable about the student’s academic performance in cartographic coursework explaining the student’s academic accomplishments and strengths.